-The cave is basically a large rock overhang where you will find several well-preserved Aboriginal paintings shaped like hands and weapons.
+The cave is like a large rock overhang where you will find several well-preserved Aboriginal paintings shaped like hands and weapons.

-The walking track to the Blackfellows Hand Cave from the small car park is very short, but isn’t very well sign-posted.
+The walking track to the Blackfellows Hand Cave from the small car park is very short but not well signposted.

 The Foundations Portland is a cultural hub and tourist attraction on the grounds where once the Portland Cement Works was located.